Shhsvri/BIOF045-NGS_Analysis/Day1/Intro-to-Shell/lessons/01_the_filesystem.md

   - automating tasks
 - What is it good for?

 ## Setting up

 We will spend most of our time learning about the basics of the shell by exploring experimental data.

-Since we are going to be working with this data on our remote cluster, **O2**, we first need to log in.
-After we're logged on, we will each make our own copy of the example data folder.

 ### Logging in

 **With Macs**

 Macs have a utility application called "**Terminal**" for performing tasks on the command line (shell), both locally and on remote machines.
-We will be using it to log into O2.

 **With Windows**

-By default, there is no terminal for the bash shell available in the Windows OS, so you have to use a downloaded program, "**Git BASH**".
-Git BASH is part of the [Git for Windows](https://git-for-windows.github.io/) download, and is a shell (bash) emulator.
+Windows OS should by default come with the PowerShell that supports remoting over SSH.

 > You can also use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to remote machines from Windows computers, but it is a little more involved and has different capabilities.